rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 If there are new entries coming in fast, it may not be possible to select and copy text before the selection scrolls out of the visible window.
 See next item.
 </li><li>
-Right clicking within the Log window will bring up a menu to "Select All", "Copy" selected lines, "Clear" the entire log or "Freeze" or "Unfreeze" the view.
+Right clicking within the Log window will bring up a menu to "Select All", "Copy" selected lines to clipboard, "Clear" the entire log or "Freeze" or "Unfreeze" the view.
-"Freeze view" will stop the view from jumping to the new line so selection and copy can be done more easily.
+"Freeze view" will stop the view from jumping to the new line so selection and copy or just viewing older entries can be done more easily.
+</li><li>
+A subset of lines can be selected by dragging the cursor through the desired text.
+Right clicking then "Copy" will put the selection on the clipboard.
 </li><li>
 The log will continue to collect new entries while the <i>MQTT Configuration</i> window is open, even if you move to a different tab.
 Log information is <i>deleted</i> when the <i>MQTT Configuration</i> is closed (by clicking "Done").